1. The Vardhana dynasty is also called the ____________.

 Explanation: These quinquennial assemblies were for charity and religious discussions.

-56. At Prayag, Harsha donated:
+56. At Prayag, Harsha donated ____________.

 A) Half of his income